PBA Tour: Triple Crown

 Of the nine, Pete Weber is the only player to have won each Triple Crown event at least twice in his career (five U.S. Opens, two PBA World Championships, and two Tournament of Champions titles).
 Despite 47 and 43 titles respectively, Walter Ray Williams and Earl Anthony are not Triple Crown winners.
 As mentioned, Anthony never won the U.S. Open, though he finished runner-up in the event three times.
 Williams has never won the Tournament of Champions, but he has a runner-up finish there.

-PBA Grand Slam
+Grand slam

 Mike Aulby, Norm Duke, and Jason Belmonte are the three of the nine PBA "Triple Crown" winners who have also won the ABC/USBC Masters, thus giving them the unofficial "grand slam" of pro bowling.

 Don Carter is also noted for having won all four possible "majors" during his career (PBA National Championship, BPAA All-Star, World Invitational and ABC Masters), however some of these were not PBA events.

-PBA Super Slam
+Super slam

 Mike Aulby and Jason Belmonte are the only bowlers to have won the PBA "super slam", which includes a win in all four "grand slam" events in addition to a PBA Players Championship title (known as the Touring Players Championship at the time of Aulby's win).